TGAC/COPO-documentation/user-guide/datafile.rst

 So far, a general overview of the datafile page has been provided, highlighting key aspects of the UI.
 The sections that follow will draw on this, to provide a more detailed illustration of datafile description.

 As mentioned, COPO provides a number of templates to support the description of datafiles.
-These templates are specifically tailored, by defining a minimum set of metadata requirements, to support submission of the datafiles to different target repositories supported in COPO.
+These templates are tailored, by defining a minimum set of metadata requirements, to support submission of the datafiles to different target repositories supported in COPO.
 The first of this to be considered is the submission of raw sequence reads to the `European Nucleotide Archive (ENA) <https://www.ebi.ac.uk/ena>`_.

 ===============================